ScottPiersall/RoundTabler/README.md

 2. Double-click on the `WindowsLaunchRoundTablerTestingNetwork.bat` to automatically build and start the RoundTabler Docker container and the Docker Application Stack.
 3. Open Docker Desktop and launch the CLI on the instance named 'roundtabler'.
+4. cd into the src directory

+    * `cd src`

+5. On Windows, the java files need to be compiled manually in the container.
+Now that you are in the src directory inside the contianer, run the following command:

+    * `javac RoundTabler/*.java RoundTabler/db/*.java utility/*.java`

 #### You are now ready to start using RoundTabler.